AllisonOge/bokehgui-test/README.md

 A `hello world` file to test `gr-bokehgui` OOT module with docker containers

 ## Quick start
-Clone the repository to your local machine and run the flowgraph with a gnuradio version that supports [gr-bokehgui](https://github.com/gnuradio/gr-bokehgui) (see their documentation for installation instructions)
+Clone this repository to your local machine and run the flowgraph with a gnuradio version that supports [gr-bokehgui](https://github.com/gnuradio/gr-bokehgui) (see their documentation for installation instructions)

 The flowgraph should look like this: